-The ace wrap and any pin site bandages should remain on until you follow-up in the clinic with your surgeon.
-If the pin sites are saturated or draining, the bandages can be exchanged for clean and dry bandages.
+The ace wrap and any pin patches should remain on until you follow-up in the clinic with your surgeon.

 When showering, please place a plastic bag over the leg up to the thigh and secure it with tape, or wrap your leg with Glad Press & Seal plastic wrap.
 Pat the area dry immediately with a clean towel if it does get slightly wet or you may use a blow dryer on cool to dry.